|

 payments could be financed through some arrangement other than that based on

-wages/salaries.
 In the clarification work however, it must be remembered,

 that the changes which are possibly presented, must not reduce the financing base of the

-benefits or distort the competition situation.
 The main principle must be, that when there is permanent work

 on offer, it must be carried out by permanent personnel.
 If the employer wants that the